nisaChampagne/THISSprint-Challenge-Single-Page-Apps/README.md

 - [ ] What are `controlled components` in React?

-> Answer: Controlled components  are controlled data that is  handled by a react component versus the DOM
+> Answer: Controlled components are composed of data that maintain their own state that are  handled by a react component versus the DOM

 - [ ] Name three tools/libraries for making AJAX requests.